-In 2021/22 Council will continue providing a weekly collection service for household organics including food waste.
+In 2022/23 Council will continue providing a weekly collection service for household organics including food waste.
 This service is part of the compulsory three bin system provided to residential single and duplex properties located within the urban footprint.

-The service is optional for multi-unit developments where there are more than two titles on the property.
+The service is optional for multi-unit development where there are more than two titles on the property.

-The Domestic Organics Charge in 2021/22 for the collection of the food and garden organics bin and the processing of this to produce a value added compost material is \$103.00 per bin for a 240 litre weekly service, and \$92.00 per bin for a 140 litre weekly service.
-This charge has increased from last year's charge to recover the cost of having to pre-sort the organic material to remove contamination prior to sending it to the processing facility.
-We will also move to Council's own processing facility being operated by Soilco in 2021/22.
+The Domestic Organics Charge provides for the collection of the food and garden organics bin and the processing of this to produce compost.
+The charge for 2022/23 is \$107.00 per bin for a 240 litre weekly service, and \$95.50 per bin for a 140 litre weekly service.
+The material collected is now processed at the Soilco organics processing facility at the Stotts Creek Resource Recovery Centre.

-The estimated yield from the organics charge is \$2,769,641.
+The estimated yield from the organics charge is \$2,885,790.